Team-GhostLand/GhostLand7/README.md

 - Removed World Preview (it doesn't work and it isn't necessary)
 - Removed Pufferfish's Skills x Origins (we don't have Origins in this modpack)
 - Removed Create Track Map (it doesn't work on singleplayer and it isn't necessary)

+### 7a8
+- Fixed accidential deletions from the previous version (`options.txt` and `server-overrides`)
+- Re-added some just-deleted mods (Puffer and CTM) to prepeare for an upcoming super-merge (It'll add Origins and fix singleplayer problems, so reasons behing both deletions will become invalid)